SomanathKambar/SystemDesign/00_fundamentals/single_node_system/about.md

 ## Now the table gives actionable numbers, not just resources.

-## You can reason about when vertical scaling fails, when to add nodes, and how to predict capacity.
+## we can reason about when vertical scaling fails, when to add nodes, and how to predict capacity.

-## This turns your design into production-ready planning, not just theory.
+## This turns our design into production-ready planning, not just theory.

 ## Cost of 1 redirect